cklutzke/Vue-Dev/README.md

 # Vue-Dev
-A repository for a Vue development project.
+A repository with the basic files for a Vue development project.